lesfurets/vault-continuous-secret-deployment/outline.md

 - Video demo
     - TPM
     - Overview delivery pipeline
 	  - Building a vault copy (from local secrets store, only what you need)
 	  - Build infrastructure implications (secrets written on disk, ramfs)
 	  - Artifact management (sealed vault is public, key and token are not)
 	  - Deployment (send vault to production, remote unseal)
 	  - Application startup (start app with one-time token, startup checks)
     - Ansible execution -> details
     - Monitoring
     - Java code to query / fetch -> live code IDE
     - Secure coding
-        - Database password in clear in logs
 - Performance / scalability
     - Ex: batch fiches with salt
     - Stats from our usage